Convocation of Poets: A Poetry Workshop

 - Learn aspects of the art and craft of poetry, including tools of revision to make your poems shine.

-- Ignite your inspiration, discovering a wealth of poetic possibilities and expanding your poetic palette.
+- Discover a wealth of possibilities to expand your creative palette.

 Structure of the workshop

 Convocation of Poets is designed to be a long-term poetry workshop.
-We will begin with six weeks in Autumn 2019, and, dependent on interest, we will continue in the new year for a longer term.
+We will begin with six weeks in Autumn 2019, and intend to continue in the new year with a longer series, so that poets who choose to can form supportive relationships with one another, and keep writing and growing in their art.

-Poetry workshop sessions meet alternate weeks for 2 hours.
-Group is limited to 8 participants.
+Poetry workshop sessions meet alternate Thursdays for 2 hours.
+Group is limited to 8 participants, so you get lots of individual attention.

 During our sessions, we:

 - Discuss your poems-in-progress.
-The group’s constructive feedback is carefully structured to encourage you to keep writing, exploring and honing your craft.
+The group’s constructive feedback is carefully structured to encourage you to keep writing and honing your craft.

 - Delve into aspects of the art and craft of poetry, such as metaphor, line breaks, revision and more.